sproff22/my_golf_analytics/README.md

 ## About This Repository

 My full writeup is available in PDF form.
-Additionally, the jupyter lab notebook I used will be available in order to view my code.
+Additionally, the jupyter notebook I used will be available in order to view my code.

 ## Notes

 I use 18 birdies to track my stats, and they do not have any API.
 I manually inputted all my data for this project.
-If you would like to mimic this analysis and have a better tracking system, feel free to adjyst the code accordingly to automate the data ingest process.
+If you would like to mimic this analysis and have a better tracking system, feel free to adjust the code accordingly to automate the data ingest process.

 I know there are lots of types of golf tracking equipment out there which I do not have.
 Club sensors, shot tracking, etc. would all add lots to this analysis!